Expedia, Orbitz win U.S. approval to merge

 | WASHINGTON

-WASHINGTON Online travel company Expedia Inc (EXPE.O), the world's largest online travel services company by bookings, has won U.S. antitrust approval to buy rival Orbitz Worldwide Inc (OWW.N) for $1.3 billion, the Justice Department said on Wednesday.
+WASHINGTON Online travel company Expedia Inc, the world's largest online travel services company by bookings, has won U.S. antitrust approval to buy rival Orbitz Worldwide Inc for $1.3 billion, the Justice Department said on Wednesday.

 The department said it did not require any asset sales in exchange for antitrust approval.